Robotech: The Movie: Music

 The Robotech: The Movie soundtrack album by Ulpio Minucci, Arlon Ober and various artists was released only in France and Latin America in 1987.
-The various records, cassettes and discs of this soundtrack are now considered collectors' items.
-Michael Bradley's single "Underground", was also released separately by Carrere Records.
+The various records, cassettes and discs of this soundtrack are now considered collector's items.
+Michael Bradley's single "Underground" was also released separately by Carrere Records.

-Limited release

-The movie disappeared from the United States after a failed test-run in Texas that lasted only a few weeks.
-One cause for its poor performance was believed to be poor advertising (commercials promoting the movie appeared only at 6:00am).

-However, the biggest problem by far was the disappointment of fans with the film's extremely tenuous connection with the original series.
-Another complicating factor was the film's adult themes, which (although not as graphic as in the original Megazone 23) reportedly led some parents to remove their children from theatres before the movie was finished, as many deemed the film's content to be inappropriate for young children.
-(For example: The main female lead, Becky, was nearly raped at the film's midway point, and there was considerably more violence throughout the film than in the TV series, such as the president being shot in the head on-screen and a man being shown crushed under a car with blood splattered out from underneath.)
+Release and marketing

+U.S. test run

+Cannon Films released Robotech: The Movie on July 25, 1986 in Texas, on a test-run basis; the launch involved 25 theaters in the Dallas-Fort Worth area.
+The marketing for the film was primarily targeted at younger audiences, airing on television during children's shows, and theaters booked primarily matinee shows to accommodate this younger demographic.
+According to Macek, Cannon looked at the tickets sales and saw adult tickets, sold to those typically age 12 and above, were much higher than the studio expected.
+One Harmony Gold employee claimed that while seeing the film in Texas, they saw a mother run out of the theater with her young child when realizing how violent it was.

+Realizing that the film was going to appeal to an older audience, Cannon Films delayed the release in the rest of the United States to re-work their marketing plans.
+According to Macek, that delay became indefinite until Cannon Films dropped release plans for the film altogether.

+While the film never saw a wide release, it remained in Cannon's film library for a few years which allowed theaters to exhibit it if they chose to.
+The film ended up being screened on various college campuses, at select theaters for special engagements, and at festivals such as 1987's Animation Celebration in Pasadena, California.

-In other territories such as Argentina and Belgium, it ran successfully in cinemas and had a VHS release in Spanish (by International Video Entertainment) and with Dutch subtitles (by Vestron Video), respectively.
-Harmony Gold relinquished its license to Megazone 23 after director Carl Macek washed his hands of the project, so home video releases were limited to the few VHS tapes that had been in limited circulation in Europe and Latin America, are now considered very rare.
+While Cannon had the distribution rights to the film domestically in the United States, Harmony Gold had distribution rights internationally and were able to license it to distributors in other territories including Argentina and Belgium.
+It saw a theatrical run, and had home video releases including in the United Kingdom from Rank Home Video, a Spanish dub from International Video Entertainment and version subtitles in Dutch from Vestron Video.
+Harmony Gold eventually relinquished its license to Megazone 23 after director Carl Macek washed his hands of the project, making these international VHS tapes and LaserDiscs now considered very rare.

-Some animatics and other supplemental material were released as extras with ADV Films' Robotech DVD release.
+Some animatics and other supplemental material were released as extras with ADV Films' Robotech Legacy DVD release.

 In 2011, A&E Home video released, as part of their Robotech: The Complete Series collection, a 29-minute version of Robotech: The Movie.
 This version contains only footage used from Southern Cross, with a disclaimer stating the film "has been edited for licensing and content."
-The plot focuses mainly on the battles between The Robotech Masters and the Army of The Southern Cross, with the main plot of B.D.
-Andrews being referred to mostly through dialogue.
+The plot focuses mainly on the battles between The Robotech Masters and the Army of The Southern Cross, with the main plot seen in the Megazone 23 footage being referred to mostly through dialogue.
 This version does, however, retain the original end credits of the film, crediting many characters and songs that never appear in it.